crispcat/Shelve/README.md

 # Shelve
-Research implementation of reactive calculations with declatative defined functional models.
+Research implementation of reactive calculations with declarative defined functional models.

-This is my graduate work focused on learning how to implement hypothetical translator of mathematic expressions with some useful capabilities to work with functional mathematical models.
+This is my graduate work focused on learning how to implement a hypothetical translator of mathematical expressions with some useful capabilities to work with functional models.

 # Capabilities

-- One or more expressions can be assigned to a variable.
+- Assign one or more expressions to a variable.
-- Variables can be combined into models.
+- Combine variables into models.
-- Models can be merged into each orher to make variables depend on corresponded expressions in both.
+- Merge models into each other to make variables depend on corresponded expressions in both.
 - All expressions are reactive.
 - All expressions are lazy, cached and support change propagation.
-- All values are 64bit floating point numbers.
+- All values are 8-byte floating point numbers.
 - All values are stateless.
-- All, but iterators are not.
+All, but iterators are not.

 # Example

-Define models like that:
+Define models like:

 ```json
 {